Byzantine law: Codex Theodosianus

-Corpus Iuris Civilis
+Corpus Juris Civilis

 Soon after his accession in 527, Justinian appointed a commission to collect and codify existing Roman law.
 A second commission, headed by the jurist Tribonian, was appointed in 530 to select matter of permanent value from the works of the jurists, to edit it and to arrange it into 50 books.
 In 533 this commission produced the Digesta.

 Although Law as practiced in Rome had grown up as a type of case law, this was not the "Roman Law" known to the Medieval, or modern world.
 Now Roman law claims to be based on abstract principles of justice that were made into actual rules of law by legislative authority of the emperor or the Roman people.
 These ideas were transmitted to the Middle Ages in the great codification of Roman law carried throughout by the emperor Justinian.
 The Corpus Iuris Civilis was issued in Latin in three parts: the Institutes, the Digest (Pandects), and the Code (Codex).
 It was the last major legal document written in Latin.

 The world's most widespread legal system, civil law, is based on the Corpus (in, for instance, most of Europe, Asia, South America, and Africa, as well as in the mixed jurisdictions of South Africa, Scotland, Quebec, the Philippines and Louisiana).